-This project was established with the support of the Packard Foundation to train and inform CTA members, leaders and staff on strength-based models in Early Childhood Education.
-Beginning in 2005, IFT sponsored a series of statewide forums and we continue to work closely with the CTA Early Childhood Education Committee to explore other opportunities to enhance preschool education.
-In partnership with iCohere Inc., IFT designed a virtual conference in 2009 to provide support to preschool teachers and other ECE professionals by encouraging them to apply strength-based approaches in their classrooms.
+• Established with the support of the Packard Foundation to train and inform CTA members on strength-based models in Early Childhood Education, IFT continues to work closely with the CTA ECE Committee to explore opportunities to enhance preschool education.